rems-project/cerberus/backend/cn/README.md

 CN is tool for verifying C code is free of undefined behaviour and meets user-written specifications.
-It can also convert those specifications into assertions to be checked at runtime during test cases.
+It can also convert those specifications into C assertions to be checked at runtime on concrete test cases.

 ## Installation